 What does the new regime cover?

-The new regime falls into two parts: a mandatory regime and a voluntary regime.
-The new mandatory regime will require qualifying transactions to be notified for approval before they take place once the Bill comes into force.
-The voluntary regime will allow parties to submit transactions for approval – and also allow the new Investment Security Unit to call-in deals retrospectively.
+The new regime falls into two parts: (a) a mandatory regime; and (b) a voluntary regime.
+The mandatory regime will require qualifying transactions to be notified for approval before they take place once the Act comes into force.
+The voluntary regime will allow parties to submit transactions for approval – and also allow the new Investment Security Unit to call-in deals retrospectively even if not voluntarily notified.

 The test for a mandatory notification is broadly in two parts: (a) there needs to be a trigger event; and (b) the transaction needs to involve a target entity active in a qualifying sector.